“I refuse to allow my fears to be decided by the fears that exist in this house.”

 Daphne apologizes for trying to interfere, and Catherine breathes, “Oh, no, no, I know you meant well.
 Why, you’re so thoughtful and considerate.
 I’ve always considered myself lucky to have a sister like you.”
 When Heathcliff shows up, he’d better be a real ball of fire, that’s all I’m saying.

 Daphne says she doesn’t think that Catherine could ever be happy at Collinwood; there’s a coldness here, a kind of terrible hostility, and the audience agrees.
 So co- o- old, we sing.
 Let me in your window.
-And then there’s a whole bit about grabbing your soul, which we don’t need to concern ourselves with at the moment.

 Naturally, if there’s a Brontë novel going on upstairs, you can’t be expected to keep it to yourself.
 Daphne rushes to the drawing room and tells the first person that she sees that she heard a piano playing in the East wing, and Kate Bush was there and she seemed very concerned about something.